HectareaGalbis/adp-github/docs/src/functions.md

 <h1 id="HEADER:ADP-GITHUB:HEADERTAG772">Reference</h1>

-This is the list of functions and macros defined by ``` ADP\-GITHUB ```\.
-Almost all these functions can be used in both lisp and text mode\.
-However\, the last macros that define things\, must only be used in lisp mode\.
+This is the list of functions and macros defined by ``` ADP-GITHUB ```.
+Almost all these functions can be used in both lisp and text mode.
+However, the last macros that define things, must only be used in lisp mode.

 <h3 id="HEADER:ADP-GITHUB:HEADERTAG773">Lisp and text mode functions</h3>

 <h4 id="FUNCTION:ADP-GITHUB-CORE:HEADER">Macro: HEADER</h4>